-I originally posted this Gluten-Free Brownies recipe when we were just days away from the release of my very first ebook, Eat Cake Naked: aphrodisiac desserts to heat up your love life.
+I originally posted this gluten free brownies recipe when we were just days away from the release of my very first ebook, Eat Cake Naked: aphrodisiac desserts to heat up your love life.
 My co-author, Delahna Flagg, and I felt the world was ready for a preview.
-We chose this chocolate chunk brownie recipe for its simplicity and the way it illustrated our point of view on what makes an aphrodisiac recipe.
+We chose this chocolate chunk brownie recipe for its simplicity and the way the sexy brownies illustrated our point of view on what makes an aphrodisiac recipe.
 And in retrospect, I think it’s fair to say we were right, since this recipe has gone on to become one of this website’s most popular dessert recipes.

 Eat Cake Naked is the first baking book dedicated to improving your romantic life.
 For this book, I not only looked at the history of aphrodisiacs.
 I enlisted a nutrition expert (Delahna) to write it with me.

 What we’ve created is an entire menu of desserts that incorporate the latest superfoods known to ignite the flames of passion…and they’re not just desserts to find you romance.
 These are the kind of recipes you’ll want to reach for every time you make dessert.
 (I do!)

 Delahna and I believe that we’ve really created a book of desserts that work for you but without sacrificing flavor.
 Still a skeptic?
 That’s why I’ve offered this teaser recipe for free.
 I truly believe that my gluten free chocolate chunk brownie recipe will make a believer of anyone who tries this simple, made-from-scratch brownie recipe.